vanheeringen-lab/ANANSE/docs/installation.md

 ## Installation

 ANANSE runs on Linux.
 On Windows 10 it will run fine using the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-Mac OSX should work and is included in the build test.
-However, as I don't use it myself, unexpected issues might pop up.
-Let me know, so I can try to fix it.
+Mac OSX should work, however, as we don't use it ourselves so unexpected issues might pop up.
+Let us know, so we can try to fix it.

 ### The easiest way to install